Best Pastas in the Country

 Campo de Funghi at Tavernetta (Denver, Colorado)

-Colorado restaurant royalty Bobby Stuckey and Lachlan Mackinnon-Patterson, the team behind Frasca Food and Wine, have branched out since opening their original fine-dining concept with an inexpensive Neapolitan pizzeria, Tavernetta, with a menu showing just as much reverence to Italian culture and culinary tradition.
+Colorado restaurant royalty Bobby Stuckey and Lachlan Mackinnon-Patterson, the team behind Frasca Food and Wine, have branched out since opening their original fine-dining concept with a more casual, less expensive pizzeria, Tavernetta, with a menu showing just as much reverence to Italian culture and culinary tradition.
 Since its opening in 2017, one of the most-popular menu items has been the Campo Di Funghi, large sheets of pasta stretched thin from house-ground wheat, filled with creamy stracciatella cheese, mushroom and Parmigiano-Reggiano.
 It’s a stark departure from the red sauce version that is common in restaurants throughout the states, but that’s exactly what’s made it an absolute must.

 Swiss Chard Gnocchi at Vetri Cucina (Philadelphia)